 “It appears biologically implausible that occasional exposure to such amounts should be related to clinically meaningful effects to the nursing children.
 The effect of occasional alcohol consumption on milk production is small, temporary and unlikely to be of clinical relevance.
 Generally, there is little clinical evidence to suggest that breastfed children are adversely affected in spite of the fact that almost half of all lactating women in Western countries ingest alcohol occasionally.”

-It’s also possible that the “pump and dump” is tied to pervasive judgement of mothers in our culture.
+It’s also possible that the “pump and dump” is tied to pervasive judgment of mothers in our culture.
 A look at where the term comes from can help us unpack these judgments.
 The term “pump and dump” did not initially apply to nursing mothers, but instead to the financial industry, where to “pump and dump” meant to fraudulently advertise a stock to artificially inflate its prices and then sell off one’s own shares at a tidy profit.
-This nefarious purpose is echoed in other meanings of “pump and dump,” among them gasoline theft, a one-night stand, as well as a few more colorful, NSFW meanings best explored on Urban Dictionary.
+This nefarious purpose is echoed in other meanings of “pump and dump,” among them gasoline theft or a one-night stand.

 When the breastfeeding “pump and dump” is put in the context of these other meanings, we see that all of them imply judgment.
 In the stock market, he who pumps and dumps is defrauding innocent investors for his own gain.
 In dating and relationships, he who pumps and dumps is committing a similar type of fraud, albeit for a shorter-term gain.

 What about the woman who pumps and dumps?
 She, too, is perceived to have put her child in harm’s way by focusing on her own pleasure (the glass of wine) over her baby’s health.
-Pumping and dumping that “liquid gold" is almost a penance for the woman, who, like Pink reheating her decaf coffee, is perceived to have acted shamefully.
+Pumping and dumping breast milk is almost a penance for the woman, who is perceived to have acted shamefully.

-The problem with such a tool is that it sets as its goal having absolutely no alcohol in the mother’s blood, and there is, as yet, no scientific evidence to support this is necessary.
+The problem with such a tool (aside from the fact that it only goes up to 210 pounds) is that it sets as its goal having absolutely no alcohol in the mother’s blood, and there is, as yet, no scientific evidence to support this is necessary.
 It’s this kind of rounding down to “no safe amount” that leaves women drinking a glass of wine and then thinking they should pull out their pumps.

 “The only time I encourage pumping and dumping is to prevent engorgement (and the sequel of problems that can come from it).
 So, say you are out at a wedding enjoying a margarita or four.
 Great!
 (But please call an Uber.)
 If you don’t empty your breasts, you will likely become engorged.
 And routinely skipping feedings can lower your milk supply as well.

 “Instead, take a dancing break and pump.
 Now, that pumped milk will have some alcohol in it.
 To be extra safe, instead of bringing that milk home for your baby to drink, dump it.
-When you’re all sobered up tomorrow, your baby will have perfectly ‘sober’ milk to drink, and your breasts will thank you for the previous night’s emptying.
-I think a lot of women think that they have to pump the alcohol out of their bodies before they feed their baby, which is jus not the case.
-If it's out of your blood stream, it's out of your milk."
+When you’re all sobered up tomorrow, your baby will have perfectly ‘sober’ milk to drink, and your breasts will thank you for the previous night’s emptying.”